ran-cao/Truck-Delivery-Routes-between-Cities/README.md

 ### Our ultimate goal was to minimize the total traveled distance
 Two methods to perform our “greedy” approach:
-- To optimize the program, we reconstructed our model by choosing the road with less value of distance per cargo (distance divided by the number of cargos that could be delivered to the warehouse).
+- Version1: To optimize the program, we reconstructed our model by choosing the road with less value of distance per cargo (distance divided by the number of cargos that could be delivered to the warehouse).
-- Extra cost: for the road with distance was greater than C, the value of distance per cargo would be double for weighting long distance road less important.
+- Version2 Applying Extra cost: for the road with distance was greater than C, the value of distance per cargo would be double for weighting long distance road less important.

 For hypothesis, second approach was believed to have a better performance.
 This experiment was to find out the optimal C value and aimed to shorten the total traveled distance by 10%.